rust-basel/fullstack-rust-workshop/src/dioxus_hello_world.md

 ## Prerequisites

-If you did not already, install the dioxus cli:
+If you have not done so already, install the dioxus cli:

 ```sh
 cargo install dioxus-cli